UWC2-APIDOC/to-do-service-au24/docs/quickstart_guide_david.md

 ## Prerequisites

-Read the [Before you start a tutorial](before-you-start-a-tutorial.md) for prerequisites.
+Complete the [Before you start a tutorial](before-you-start-a-tutorial.md) guide to make your system ready for this quickstart.

 ## Step 1: Start the To-Do Service API